 While bees main role is that of pollinator, we also love them for the honey they produce.
 Often we use it as a sweetner in tea, or on biscuits or cornbread.
 While it has some medicinal properties, it’s main purpose is to use as energy, both for bees, and for ourselves.

-Of course, honey can also be used in cooking and baking.
 As honey is sweeter than sugar, one can use less of it in baking than sugar.
 In addition, honey has a rich flavor that processed sugar does not.
-The Kitchn has the 4 following tips for using honey instead of sugar in baking.
+The Kitchn has 4 rules for successfully swapping honey for sugar.